When finding the best fully-featured smartwatch, things can be tricky. Unless, of course, you are on iOS and can pick up an Apple Watch.

 The Versa wins in the memory department, as it sports 4GB of onboard storage.
 However, only 2.5GB has been allotted for music storage, specifically on models that offer that option (Versa 2 and below.)

-The Ionic and the Versa 3 take the cake for those looking to leave your smartphone at home.
+The Ionic and the Versa 3/4 take the cake for those looking to leave their smartphone at home.

 A built-in GPS chip makes it possible to keep track of your workouts without your phone in hand.
-If you want to do this with the Versa, you’ll need your phone in an armband or pocket.
+If you want to do this with the Versa 2 and below, you’ll need your phone in an armband or pocket.

 As you see, we mentioned NFC.
-Both smartwatches have an NFC chip, but you’ll have to spring for the Special Edition Versa.
+Both smartwatches have an NFC chip, but you’ll have to spring for the Special Edition Versa or above.
 The standard Versa does not include one out of the box.

-Finally, we would be remiss without mentioning pricing of the Ionic vs Versa.
-The Versa 3 (and the premium Fitbit Sense) smartwatch is priced at around $200.
-This is closer to the price of an Apple Watch SE or older model Apple Watch.
+Finally, we would be remiss without mentioning the pricing of the Ionic vs Versa.
+The Versa 4 (and the older Fitbit Versa 3) smartwatch is priced at less than $200.
+This is closer to the price of an Apple Watch SE or an older model Apple Watch.

-And you can still purchase the Versa 2 for a bit less.
+And you can still purchase the Versa 2 for even less.
 If you’re looking to store your music library or playlists on your watch, we recommend you buy the Versa 2 instead of the newer models that don’t offer personal music storage.